MarneeDear/tealsk12/Unit4/Lists.md

 In more abstract terms, we can think of lists as a collection of items, that may or may not be ordered, that all relate to each other in some way (the reason for having the list).

 In programming, we often have a collection of things we need to work with in some way.

-Some things we do with collections, aka lists.
+Sometimes we call them `collections` and sometimes we call them `lists`, but the essence is the same.

 ## Examples